Kokeshi: In popular culture

-Kokeshi dolls have been used as an inspiration for the style of Nintendo's digital avatars, called "Miis", which are created and customized by players.
+Kokeshi dolls have been used as an inspiration for the style of Nintendo's Mii avatars, which are created and customized by players.
 Their appearance has become the symbol of the platform's overall aesthetic.

+Kokeshi dolls are featured as antagonists in the manga As the Gods Will and its 2014 movie adaptation, during the death game variant of Kagome Kagome, in which the students are blindfolded to guess which of four floating Kokeshi dolls is behind them.
+If they fail, they are killed with a red laser and telekinesis.
+If the Kokeshi lose, one of them reveals an answer key which opens the doors and frees the students to the next level.

 Inspiration for the Momiji Doll originates from the kokeshi doll.

 Japanese professional wrestler Tomoaki Honma is nicknamed "Everybody's Kokeshi" (みんなのこけし, minna no kokeshi) after his finishing move "Kokeshi", a diving headbutt where Honma falls straight down towards his opponent while keeping his arms at his sides, resembling a kokeshi in posture.

 Miss Grand Japan 2020, Ruri Saji, wore a kokeshi doll-inspired costume which also transforms into an anime robot, showcasing Japan's technological advancement in the robotics field.
 It has won the Best in National Costume title at the Miss Grand International 2020 held in Bangkok, Thailand.